 Back to School While Co-Parenting

-Back to school time is always stressful for families.
-Navigating this time while co-parenting can present additional struggles and obstacles.
+Back-to-school time is always stressful for families.
+Navigating this time while co-parenting can be challenging.
 There are several strategies that parents can use to minimize the effects on the children – and to make the family’s life a bit more manageable.

 Review your Custody Order or Agreement